oat-sa/taohub-articles/articles/Theming/how-to-set-up-a-platform-theme.md

     }
 }
 ```
-After installing the theme its configuration should be at _/config/tao/theming.conf.php_.
+After installing the theme its configuration will be available at _/config/tao/theming.conf.php_.

 ### The updater class